 Modal Auxiliaries are kinds of auxiliary verbs or helping verbs.
-But they are different from traditional or normal auxiliary verbs for some reasons.
-The main difference between modal auxiliaries and normal auxiliaries is modal auxiliaries are not changed their main form.
-Whereas normal auxiliaries can be changed their main form according to the use of tenses.
+But they are different from traditional or regular auxiliary verbs for some reasons.
+The main difference between modal auxiliaries and common auxiliaries is modal auxiliaries are not changed their primary form.
+In contrast, common auxiliaries can be changed their main form according to the use of tenses.

 Let us see the definition of the modal auxiliary verb in English.
-A modal auxiliary verb is a kind of helping verb which describes the mood or manner such as ability, possibility, permission, obligation, necessity, etc. Let us see some examples of modal auxiliaries:
+A modal auxiliary verb is a helping verb that describes the mood or manner such as ability, possibility, permission, obligation, necessity, etc. Let us see some examples of modal auxiliaries:

 - I can help you.

 - He could go there.